 - Increased stress and anxiety from being chased, poked, and prodded

 - Poisoning by ingesting common items such as infant pain relievers, diaper creams, or grapes or raisins a small child drops on the floor or intentionally shares with the dog.
-Also be mindful of Xylitol in some children’s toothpastes (learn more about which products contain Xylitol) or teething wipes.
+Also, be mindful of Xylitol in teething wipes or some children’s toothpaste (learn more about which products contain Xylitol).

 - Traumatic injuries, such as broken bones, for which puppies and small breed dogs are particularly vulnerable.
 It can be easy for young children to inadvertently sit or step on a small dog, or even drop them when standing and holding a squiggly puppy.

 - For more information about keeping pets and kids safe together, read “Pets and Pacifiers – When children and animals don’t mix.”